steftri/ERNI_hackathon_2023/README.md

 The firmware is composed of different modules
  * The Lane Controller is responsible for calculating the position relatively to the track.
 Input data are the three grey values from the grey scale sensor.
 Output data is a value in float, while 0 means the car is exactly above the track, negative values means it is left of the track, positive values right.
  * the PiControlle is responsible for calculating a direction command as the result of the calculated position above the track.
+ * the LinearCalib module is responsible for calibrate sensor values to a given output range.

 ## Software Development